-- Water from the work area should be pumped to a sediment filtering measure such as a dewatering basin, sediment bag, or other approved source.
-The measure should be located such that the water drains back into the channel below the downstream sandbag dike. - Traversing a channel reach with equipment within the work area where no work is proposed should be avoided.
+- 7. Water from the work area should be pumped to a sediment filtering measure such as a dewatering basin, sediment bag, or other approved source.
+The measure should be located such that the water drains back into the channel below the downstream sandbag dike. - 8.
+Traversing a channel reach with equipment within the work area where no work is proposed should be avoided.
 If equipment has to traverse such a reach for access to another area, then timber mats or similar measures should be used to minimize disturbance to the channel.
 Temporary stream crossings should be used only when necessary and only where noted on the plans or specified.
-(See Section 4, Stream Crossings, Maryland Guidelines to Waterway Construction). - All stream restoration measures should be installed as indicated by the plans and all banks graded in accordance with the grading plans and typical cross-sections.
-All grading must be stabilized at the end of each day with seed and mulch or seed and matting as specified on the plans. -).
+(See Section 4, Stream Crossings; Maryland Guidelines to - 9.
+All stream restoration measures should be installed as indicated by the plans and all banks graded in accordance with the grading plans and typical cross-sections.
+All grading must be stabilized at the end of each day with seed and mulch or seed and matting as specified on the plans. - 10.
 After an area is completed and stabilized, the clean water dike should be removed.
 After the first sediment flush, a new clean water dike should be established upstream from the old sediment dike.
-Finally, upon establishment of a new sediment dike below the old one, the old sediment dike should be removed. - .
+Finally, upon establishment of a new sediment dike below the old one, the old sediment dike should be removed. - 11.
 A pump around must be installed on any tributary or storm drain outfall which contributes baseflow to the work area.
 This should be accomplished by locating a sandbag dike at the downstream end of the tributary or storm drain outfall and pumping the stream flow around the work area.
-This water should discharge onto the same velocity dissipater used for the main stem pump around. - 2.
+This water should discharge onto the same velocity dissipater used for the main stem pump around. - 12.
 If a tributary is to be restored, construction should take place on the tributary before work on the main stem reaches the tributary confluence.
 Construction in the tributary, including pump around practices, should follow the same sequence as for the main stem of the river or stream.
-When construction on the tributary is completed, work on the main stem should resume.
-Water from the tributary should continue to be pumped around the - 3.
-The contractor is responsible for providing access to and maintaining all crosion and sediment control devices until the sediment control inspector approves their removal.

-4. After construction, all disturbed areas should be regraded and revegetated as per the planting plan
+When construction on the tributary is completed. work on the main stem should resume.
+Water from the tributary should continue to be pumped around the - until the sediment control inspector approves their removal.
+14. After construction, all disturbed areas should be regraded and revegetated as per the planting plan